Return to Index

 18. A Romantic composer who wrote tone poems from literary models was:

-Chopin von Weber Brahms Liszt
+von Weber

 19. Liszt wrote piano rhapsodies inspired by his native